Empathy vs Results Based Leadership: Which is Best?

 Empathy is a bit mushy for work, right?

 An HR leader was telling me her organisation has many technical people and when the topic of empathy came up in a management meeting, she was faced with push-back.

 The comments came that employees were engineers and analysts who preferred to stay focused on the important stuff - results.
-The view was that bringing empathy into conversations would only waste time with fluffy stuff.
+The view was that bringing empathy into conversations would only waste time.

 For many, the thought of empathy in leadership can be daunting, because as managers we’re not psychologists, and getting personal with work colleagues contradicts decades of management books.

 Focusing on Results